Golden Gate to Ancient Rus'. VI

 Task 5 group :

-Primary check of understanding of what has been studied (demonstration of the work of groups) slide 4
+Initial check of understanding of what has been learned (demonstration of group work) slide 4

 Remember them with a kind word -